sfrwmaker/hakko_t12/README.md

 Soldering IRON controller fot hakko t12 tips based on atmega328p-pu muicrocontroller (Arduino UNO/NANO)

+Updated 05/19/2020.
+ - Fixed wrong placement of R13 resistor in the complete schematics
+ - Fixed LiquiqCrystal error in 1206 display file.

 Updated 04/24/2020.
  - Fixed issue of accidentally switching from Celsius to Fahrenheit
  - No more checking for iron connectivity while it is active